opensafely/long-covid-symptoms/README.md

-# {{Post COVID: symptoms, diagnoses and prescriptions recorded in electronic health records after COVID-19}}
+# Post COVID: symptoms, diagnoses and prescriptions recorded in electronic health records after COVID-19

 This is the code and configuration for {{Post COVID: symptoms, diagnoses and prescriptions recorded in electronic health records after COVID-19}}